Blog

 In the cult movie Wall Street, Gordon Gekko unapologetically proclaims, “I don’t throw darts at a board.
 I bet on sure things.”
 Don’t worry.
 This isn’t an article in adoration of his shameless villainy.
-We want to point your focus to what he was quite good at – hedging his risks before making a play.
+We want to direct your attention to what he was particularly good at – hedging his risks before making a play.
 He always assessed and managed his risks.
-SOC 2 risk assessment, if we take a leaf from Gordon’s playbook, is rather similar.
+SOC 2 risk assessment, if we take a leaf from Gordon’s playbook, is somewhat similar.

-It is about knowing what you’re going to do for the many potential and prevalent risks to your business, hedging them by putting in SOC 2 controls, and building a cheat sheet on what should be done if and when a risky eventuality does occur.
+It is about knowing what you’re going to do to mitigate the many potential and prevalent risks to your business, hedging them by implementing SOC 2 controls, and building a cheat sheet on what should be done if and when a risky eventuality does occur.

 In this article, we will talk about the steps in risk assessment, control gaps, strategies you can use, and many other informational tips you can use in the process.